 Positioned along the Hudson River, Stevens plays a critical role in managing stormwater runoff, and has implemented many green infrastructure practices.
-The North Building is now home to the Living Laboratory for Stormwater Green Infrastructure (GI), a research and demonstration site run by Dr. Elizabeth Fassman-Beck, a professor in the Department of Civil, Environmental and Ocean Engineering.
+For example, the North Building is now home to the Living Laboratory for Stormwater Green Infrastructure (GI), a research and demonstration site.

 There are additional rain gardens at ABS Engineering Center and 8th Street/Hudson Street.